course page main image

 Overview

-Do you want to create music media content, plan, promote and manage live music events, create your own music enterprise, develop project management skills, understand music promotion and PR, or have an interest in music as relating to wider creative and cultural industries?
-Then our BA (Hons) Music Business degree is the ideal course for you.
+If you are interested in a career promoting and managing live music events, creating music media content and want to understand the wider creative and cultural industry of music, then our BA (Hons) in Music Business is the ideal course for you.
 We will support you in developing innovative and creative entrepreneurial skills and approaches needed not just to work in, but to shape the exciting and dynamic, multi-platform music industries.

-Studying in our industry-standard media centre in the heart of Birmingham, you will be taught in a friendly, supportive learning community, by an academic team of music business professionals and researchers who have industry experience.
-You will benefit from cutting-edge knowledge and research from our active popular music and music industries research community, who not only produce internationally recognised research and publications, but also contribute their expertise on the course.
+Studying in our industry-standard media centre in the heart of Birmingham, you will be taught in a friendly, supportive learning community by academics with industry experience to use state-of the-art facilities and software.
+You will benefit from cutting-edge knowledge and research from our active popular music and music industries research community, who not only produce internationally recognised research and publications, but also contribute their expertise to the course.

 What's covered in this course?

-With the advent of digitalisation and the rapid rise of social media networks, the music industries have been radically transformed during the past 15 years.
-Driving this transformation is the demand for music media content as evolving services and features that let fans and audiences interact and play with music rather than just play music.
-You will develop music business and music media content production skills through a combination of hands-on learning, supported by critical investigation into the local, national, and international music industries, creative music cultures, and music business issues, which will underpin the importance of research and creative problem solving needed to work within the UK’s world-leading music industries.
-It will help you to position yourself at the forefront of creating and developing innovative ideas and exploring niche markets within the music industries.
+The ways in which we consume, conceptualise, and interact with music is being constantly redefined in the face of rapid technological change.
+Driving this transformation is the demand for music media content, as evolving services and features that allow fans and audiences to interact and play with music rather than just play music.
+On this course, you will develop music business and music media content production skills through a combination of hands-on learning, supported by critical investigation into the national and international music industries, creative music cultures and their practices, and music business issues.

-Using Birmingham’s vibrant and dynamic music scenes and cultures as your learning environment, you will have the opportunity to apply these skills and knowledge through designing and developing your own projects that speak to your interests, strengths, and future career aspirations in the music industries.
-While studying with us, you’ll have the opportunity to set up a record label, promote artists or organise a music event for a paying audience, as well as exploring music entrepreneurship, music online, music promotion and PR, music video, music programming and podcast production.
-In your final year of study, you will complete a final major project, drawing together the strands of knowledge, skills, and experience that you gained during your time with us.
+Using Birmingham’s vibrant and dynamic music scenes and cultures as our learning ‘laboratory’, you will have the opportunity to apply these skills and knowledge by designing and developing your own projects that speak to your interests, strengths, and future career aspirations in the music industries.
 The course provides opportunities to collaborate with local and national music businesses and stakeholders, alongside work placements with key organisations within the UK music industries.

 Professional Placement Year